What is the DCRP and who hosts it?

 All hands on deck!
 You can search by thematic area, year, language, medium, etc. to find relevant resources and create your own custom lesson plans.
 We hope that our list stays mindful of cultural differences and contexts and reaches young people from diverse socioeconomic backgrounds, ethnicities, and educational levels around the world.
-If you know of any great resources in your local language that you would like to recommend for this list, please fill out the following form.
+If you know of any great resources in your local language that you would like to recommend for this list, please contact us at firstname.lastname@example.org.

 More questions and/or ideas?